notaz/picodrive/platform/base_readme.txt

 ISO files can also be .cso compressed or zipped (but not mp3 files, as they are already compressed).
 CSO will cause slightly longer loading times, and is not very good for FMV games.
-Zipping ISOs is not recommened, as it will cause very long (several minute) loading times, and make some games unplayable.
+Zipping ISOs is not recommended, as it will cause very long (several minute) loading times, and make some games unplayable.
 File naming is similar as with uncompressed ISOs.
 Example: